mandos-keygen — Generate key and password for Mandos client and server.

 TEXT, -c

-Comment field for key.
-The default value is
+TEXTComment field for key.
+Default is empty.

 --expire